Physician

 MHSM

-Below is a summary of Ryan’s EHR activity while he is in the ED.
-As a medical and health services manager, you are ultimately responsible for ensuring that Ryan receives the best overall care possible.
-You will also compile Ryan’s bills, consisting of his tests, procedures, room charges, supplies and medications.
-Using his EHRs, Virtual Physical Exam (VPE) and Internet research, complete Ryan’s bills and be prepared to verify the responses with the rest of his health care team.
+Below is a summary of Ryan’s electronic health record (EHR) activity while he is in the ED.
+As a medical and health services manager, you are responsible for making sure he receives excellent care.
+You will also figure Ryan’s bills, consisting of his tests, procedures, room charges, supplies and medications.
+Using his EHRs, Virtual Physical Exam (VPE) and Internet research, fill out Ryan’s bills and be prepared to share this information with the rest of Ryan’s healthcare team.

 To determine the cost of Ryan’s ED visit and hospital inpatient stay, you will need the following: